Australian Government Bureau of Meteorology

 Derby 7 day forecast

 Today: Partly cloudy.
-High chance of showers in the N, slight chance elsewhere.
-The chance of a thunderstorm, possibly severe with damaging winds.
-Winds W/SW 15 to 25 km/h tending SE/SW in the middle of the day then tending NW/SW in the late afternoon.
+Medium chance of showers in the far N, slight chance elsewhere.
+The chance of a thunderstorm in the afternoon and evening.
+Winds NW/NE 15 to 20 km/h tending E/NE in the morning then tending NW/NE in the evening.
 Overnight temperatures falling to the low to high 20s with daytime temperatures reaching 35 to 43.

 (km/h)14